miracoly/oauth2-kata/README.md

 2. Implement the `GET` endpoint `/api/signin/callback`:
    1. Fetch well-known endpoints using `wellKnownKeycloak` (ignore caching for this kata).
    2. Extract the authorization code information from the request URL by calling `parseAuthResponseUrl` with the request URL.
 Investigate the information you have here.
-   3. Retrieve the code verifier using the `state`.
+   3. Retrieve the code verifier from the auth code map using the `state`.
    4. Construct the token request:
       - `tokenUrl`: `wellKnown.token_endpoint`
       - `clientId`: Refer to Keycloak settings.